 An elderly man from Madrid suffered from postrate cancer.
 He had tubes inserted into his bladder to help him ease his urination.
 After practising chi kung from me for about six months, he was free from cancer and threw away the tubes.
 His friends said he looked much younger.

 A middle-age woman from Sevilla was told to have a surgical operation to correct her heart disorder.
 After about three months of chi kung, her heart specialist told her that her condition had improved and the surgery could be delayed.
 She then flew to Lisboa, where I happened to be teaching at that time, to have further chi kung instructions.
 When I next saw her a few months later, she told me that her heart disorder had been cured without having to undergo any surgery.

 A young man from Alicante suffered from diabetes since childhood.
 All doctors he had seen and many of his friends told him he had to bear his diabetes for life.
 He was over-joyed when I told him diabetes could be overcome by practising chi kung.
-He told me I was the first person to tell him that diabetes can be cured.
-He practised my chi kung diligently and within a month he was cured!
+He told me I was the first person to tell him that diabetes can be overcome He practised my chi kung diligently and within a month he was free of diabetes.
 His was my record for the fastest recovery from diabetes.
 Usually it takes about eight months.

 Chi kung is probably the best gift to the West from the Chinese civilization.
 It helps to answer two urgent problems facing the West today, namely overcoming a wide range of chronic, degnerative diseases, and overcoming psychiatric problems, including intrapersonal loneliness despite material affluence.
 But it is important to learn chi kung from genuine masters, who are now hard to find in both the East and the West.